Find out if you can buy, import, consume or sell Tongkat Ali legally in Singapore with our HSA findings.

 Overview

-Malaysian Tongkat Ali is not banned in Singapore as both countries share rich history when it was first discovered by British botanist Dr. William Jack in 1820
+Malaysian Tongkat Ali is not banned in Singapore as both countries share rich history when it was first discovered by botanist William Jack in 1820

 Tongkat Ali is now widely used as a sports supplement amongst marathon and endurance athletes in Singapore, making it a legal herb for boosting stamina and energy.

-HSA's Position on Tongkat Ali and Traditional Medicines
+HSA's Position on Tongkat Ali as Traditional Medicines

-In Singapore, Tongkat Ali (Eurycoma Longifolia) is classified as a traditional medicine (TM), which refers to Malay and Indian traditional medicinal products.
-This includes finished products containing Tongkat Ali ingredients with uses documented in relevant TM references.
+According to Singapore’s Health Sciences Authority (HSA), Tongkat Ali (Eurycoma Longifolia) is classified as a traditional medicine (TM), which refers to Malay and Indian traditional medicinal products.
+This includes the raw root and finished products containing Tongkat Ali extract.

 While the HSA does not ban Tongkat Ali as a traditional medicine in Singapore, it mandates that all health products, including those containing herbal ingredients, to adhere to strict safety and quality standards.